In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 The Data Controller will use the contact details of data subjects for the purposes of professional location, management of contractual and commercial relations with the recipient or with the entity in which the recipient provides services, as appropriate, as well as resolution of queries and, where appropriate, complaints addressed to EDPR by the recipient of such communications.

 The Data Controller will process, for this purpose, the contact details of the data subjects.
+The lawfulness for this processing is the execution of the contact or pre-contract between the parties.

 Due diligence measures for sponsorships and/or donations